Reference

 CLI commands

-The pgroles CLI provides five commands for managing PostgreSQL role policies.
+The pgroles CLI provides six commands for managing PostgreSQL role policies.

 Global options

-All commands accept -f / --file to specify the manifest path.
-If omitted, it defaults to pgroles.yaml in the current directory.
+If omitted, manifest-based commands default to pgroles.yaml in the current directory.

 Commands that connect to a database accept --database-url or read from the DATABASE_URL environment variable.